The German multi-level climate support architecture

-The Climate Policy Meets Urban Development (CPMUD) webinar series kicked off with its first webinar on “The German multi-level climate support architecture“.
+The Climate Policy Meets Urban Development (CPMUD) online event series kicked off with its first event on “The German multi-level climate support architecture“.
 For this session, theGIZ projectinvited two expert practitioners to explain to an international audience the institutional set-up of the German National Climate Initiative (NCI)and its mechanisms to foster local climate projects.

 A broker between the national and municipal level – the SK:KK